jersou/mouse-actions/README.md

 * with some modifiers : shift/Ctrl/Alt...
 * with screen edge : Top/Left...
 * auto reload config on changes
-* fast shape recognition ~200µs (0.0002 secondes) for a config with 30 shapes
+* fast shape recognition ~200µs (0.0002 sec) for a config with 30 shapes

 ## Project status